JoelynChua/dvopsAssignmentTeam/README.md

 Working CRUD for reviews.

 Basic environment setup:
+Tomcat Server port is 8090,
-Tomcat Server port is 8080,
+Jenkins Server port is 8080,
 phpMyAdmin port is 3306.
 everyone is using database named ecommerce.